DodoGames7/Dodo-Bot/README.md

 As time went on, I began to lose my interest at maintaining the bot, since I was busy with school and such.
 Eventually, I discontinued v1, meaning that it won't be updated anymore.
 However, as days went on, I began to think on changing the purpose of the bot to be much easier for my development, And so this is how v2 was officially brought back to life, started from scratch and no longer being multi-purpose but at least, a fun bot.

-One of the main reasons of downfall of v1 is that, too many features were planned that at the time, i did not know on how to create them in the right way which resulted in the first version of the bot for aoi getting buggier and buggier with each new update eventually giving up on maintaining it.
+One of the main reasons of downfall of v1 is that, too many features were planned at the time, i did not know on how to create them in the right way which resulted in the first version of the bot for aoi getting buggier and buggier with each new update eventually giving up on maintaining it.
+This also includes creating commands using apis without figuring out on how to handle some errors as well alongside with many other reasons.

 # The story
 v2 was supposed to be discord.js-based bot, but due to some issues, it has been made to use aoi.js v6.
 Even though, almost every release of Dodo-Bot were bugged having a lot of bugs (including early releases of v1 tbh).
 This release aims to make everything as much as simple as it was before.